byjg/byjg.github.io/blog/2025-11-17-complete-php-ecosystem-zero-to-production/index.md

 ## Getting Started

 Ready to build your next PHP application with this ecosystem?
-Here's how to start:
+Here's how to start, depending on where your project currently sits:

 1. **For Existing Projects**: Browse the [component library](https://opensource.byjg.com/docs/php) and add individual components via Composer